 hyped-up special car leather cleaner and the disappointment sets in!

 You have questions...

 - Does car leather really require special cleaners?

-- I heard that car leather should never be cleaned but only treated with leather conditioners?
+- I heard that car leather should never be cleaned but only conditioned.

-- I tried a name brand car leather cleaner before and it was worthless!
+- I tried a name brand car leather cleaner and it was worthless.

-- Can you tell us what the real deal is when it comes to leather car seat care?
+- Can you tell me the real deal with leather car seat care?

 Trust me when I say you are not alone.
 One of the more common questions and complaints I receive from people writing in has to do with proper care for car leather in its many forms.
 The industry has so many people running around from one product to the next trying to find something that actually works.

 What works and what doesn't...